Frequently Asked Questions

-The fact that people fall often is nothing new.
+The fact that elderly people fall more often than others is nothing new.
 But many nursing home falls can easily be prevented when basic precautions are taken.
-Bed or chair alarms, bed rails, hip pads, low beds, toileting plans and more are simple precautions nursing homes should take to reduce the frequency and severity of falls.
+Bed or chair alarms, bed rails, hip pads, low beds, toileting plans, and more are simple precautions nursing homes should take to reduce the frequency and severity of falls.

 What are the symptoms of PEG tube and catheter neglect?